gimdongwoo/parse-server-example/README.md

-# parse-server-example
+# parse-server-example-eslint

 Example project using the [parse-server](https://github.com/ParsePlatform/parse-server) module on Express.

 Read the full Parse Server guide here: https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide

+* By applying ESLint, cloud code development efficiency is much better.

 ### For Local Development

-* Make sure you have at least Node 4.3. `node --version`
+* Make sure you have at least Node 6.4. `node --version`
 * Clone this repo and change directory to it.
 * `npm install`
 * Install mongo locally using http://docs.mongodb.org/master/tutorial/install-mongodb-on-os-x/